tatsuya/twitter/README.md

 This project uses [Express][express] as a web application framework.
 The Express app is containerized with [Docker][docker] enabling you to run the Node.js application and Redis in containers.

 To build and run the Node.js application, you can use [Docker Compose][docker-compose] commands.
-Docker Compose is a tool for defining and running multi-container Docker applications.
+Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you can create and start the application and dependent middleware with a single command.

 From the project directory, start up the application by running: